 Picture 5: Effects of copy-only transaction log backup on the transaction log backup chain

-Copy-only backup files can be easily created by using T-SQL scripts, through user interface in SSMS, or with a third-party solution like ApexSQL Backup.
+Copy-only backup files can be easily created by using T-SQL scripts or through user interface in SSMS.

 Create copy-only backups with T-SQL scripts